dvanmosselbeen/dvm-docs/Databases/MySQL.md

 mysql -h <HOST> -u <USERNAME> -p
 ```

 After running the command, a password is asked to enter, enter it.
 The `-h` define on which host computer we want to access the `MySQL` Server.
-You can leave the`-h` option if it's on your local computer, or you can use `-h localhost` or`-h 127.0.0.0` or the right computer name where you want to access it.
-The `-p`prompt for the password for that user.
+You can leave the `-h` option if it's on your local computer, or you can use `-h localhost` or `-h 127.0.0.0` or the right computer name where you want to access it.
+The `-p` prompt for the password for that user.

 Now you are connected to the `MySQL` server.
 You are not connected to a database!
 Actually you see something like:

-    mysql
+    mysql>

-Now we need to enter all the commando's of `MySQL` there after that `mysql>`prompt!
-The most commands you need to enter it in the mysql shell.
+Now we need to enter all the commando's of `MySQL` there after that `mysql>` prompt.

 ## See which database are available